Image Editor Settings

 The digiKam Default RAW White Balance Configuration View

 Method: Four options are available here: Default D65, Camera, Automatic, and Manual.
 Default D65 reflects normal daylight conditions.
 Camera uses the camera’s custom white-balance settings if set.
 Automatic uses by default a fixed color balance based on a white card photographed in sunlight.
-Manual will adjust colors according to the T(K) (for color temperature in degrees Kelvin) and the Green settings to set the green component adjusting the magenta color cast removal level.
+Manual will adjust colors according to the color temperature in degrees Kelvin (T(K)) and Green sets the green component to remove any magenta color cast.

-Highlights: Default is here to consider highlights (read: part of your images that are burned due to the inability of your camera to capture the highlights) as plain / Solid white.
+Highlights: Default is here to consider highlights (read: part of your images that are saturated due to the inability of your camera to capture the highlights) as plain / Solid white.
 You can get some fancy results with the unclip option which will paint the highlights in various pinks.
-At last you can try to consider recovering some parts of the missing information from the highlights with Rebuild option.
-This is possible because the blue pixels tends to saturate less quickly than the greens and the reds. digiKam will try to reconstruct the missing green and red colors from the remaining none saturated blue pixels.
-Of course here everything is a question of tradeoff between how much color or white you want.
-If you select Reconstruct as the option, you will be given the choice to set a Level.
+Or you can try to recover some parts of the missing information from the highlights with the Rebuild option.
+This is possible because the blue pixels tend to saturate less quickly than the greens and the reds. digiKam will try to reconstruct the missing green and red colors from the remaining non-saturated blue pixels.
+Of course everything here is a question of a tradeoff between how much color or white you want.
+If you select Rebuild as the option, you will be given the choice to set a Level.
 A value of 3 is a compromise and can/should be adapted on a per image basis.
-Unclip leave highlights unclipped in various shades of pink, and Blend clipped and unclipped values together for a gradual fade to white.
+Unclip leaves highlight unclipped in various shades of pink, and Blend mixes clipped and unclipped values together for a gradual fade to white.

-Exposure Correction (E.V): Turn on the exposure correction before interpolation which can be applied with a Linear Shift level.
-Amount of Highlight preservation can be also adjusted but only if shift correction is > 1.0 E.V.
+Exposure Correction (E.V): Turn on the exposure correction before interpolation.
+The main setting is the Linear Shift that is measured in E.V.
+The amount of Highlight preservation can be also adjusted, but only if the shift correction is greater than 1.0 E.V.

-Correct False Colors In Highlights: If enabled, images with overblown channels are processed much more accurately, without ‘pink clouds’ (and blue highlights under tungsten lamps).
+Correct False Colors In Highlights: If enabled, images with overblown channels are processed much more accurately.
+This can help eliminate ‘pink clouds’ and blue highlights under tungsten lamps.

-Auto Brightness: If disable, use a fixed white level and ignore the image histogram to adjust brightness.
+Auto Brightness: If disabled, use a fixed white level and ignore the image histogram to adjust brightness.

 Corrections